memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/overview.md

 wrapper around the C API.
 If you wish to write your own query modules using the Python API, you need to have Python version `3.5.0` or above installed.

-For more information check the [Python API reference guide](/api/python-api).<br/>
+For more information, check the [Python API reference guide](/api/python-api).<br/>
 We also made [an example module](custom-query-module-example#python-api) to help you start developing your own modules.

 ## C

 C API modules need to be compiled to a shared library so that they can be loaded when Memgraph starts.
-This means that you can write the procedures in any programming language which can work with C and can be compiled to the ELF shared library format (`.so`). `mg_procedure.h` that can be found in Memgraph installation directory `/usr/include/memgraph` contains declarations of all functions that can be used to implement a query module procedure.
+This means that you can write the procedures in any programming language that can work with C and be compiled to the ELF shared library format (`.so`). `mg_procedure.h` that can be found in Memgraph installation directory `/usr/include/memgraph` contains declarations of all functions that can be used to implement a query module procedure.